Recalling a Masai Mara Safari in Colourful Photo Restoration

 After the Safari

-After the Masai Mara Safari we were scheduled to fly from Nairobi to to Mombassa on the East coast for a relaxing two weeks by the sea.
+After our Masai Mara Safari we were scheduled to fly from Nairobi to Mombassa on the East coast for a relaxing two weeks by the sea.
 Little did I know beforehand that Mombassa, although often unbearably hot and humid, would be a relief from the dry, hot and dusty bush.

-More Photo Restoration Results
+More Restored Photo Prints

 Related Posts